 - It is no longer possible for partners of someone with a majority shareholding to apply for sole representative visa, previously the Rules restricted only majority shareholders themselves.
 This change was to be expected and corrects an obvious oversight in the original drafting.

 Is this the end is Sole Rep visa as we know it?
 I would think so.
-The last time Home Office introduced a subjective “genuineness” assessment to entrepreneur visas, we saw refusal rates exceeding 50% over many years.
+The last time Home Office introduced a subjective “genuineness” assessment to entrepreneur visas, we saw UKVI official refusal rates exceed 50% over many years.

 Changes to Start Up and Innovator Visas